bigfix/developer.bigfix.com/site/pages/relevance/guide/session/wizardinspectors.md

 title: Wizard Inspectors
 ---

-Use these Inspectors to retrieve information about BES Wizard.
+Use these Inspectors to retrieve information about the BES Wizard.
 These Inspectors apply only to the BigFix Console.

 ---